There's a reason stocks and shares ISA investors have fallen in love with dividends and dividend income since the financial crisis in 2008.

 The regulator even asked the UK's banks to kindly stop paying dividends until the worst of the pandemic was behind us.

-Thankfully, 2021 ended in a much more promising position, with the banks being given the thumbs up and UK dividend payments leaping by 46.1% to £94.1bn according to the latest Dividend Monitor from Link Group.
+Thankfully, 2021 ended in a much more promising position, with the banks being given the thumbs up and UK dividend payments leaping by 46.1% to £94.1bn according a 2022 Dividend Monitor report from Link Group.

-The result is that the total amount paid out in UK dividends is now the same as it was in 2017.
-Helping boost that number was £16.9bn in special dividends across various sectors, as companies assessed the Covid damage and breathed a sigh of relief that they didn’t actually need all that cash in the end.
+The result is that the total amount paid out in UK dividends got back to the same level it was in 2017.
+Helping boost that number was £16.9bn in special dividends across various sectors, as companies assessed the Covid damage and breathed a sigh of relief that they didn't actually need all that cash in the end.

 What this means is that we're pretty much back to normal on the dividend front (touch wood) and, while companies are very much still dealing with Covid-related struggles, they're broadly past the point of raiding the dividend purse.